 It seems to me that what the retrocausality advocates bring to this issue is the possibility of something that is close to this type of classical explanation.
 It may allow for the removal of these types of correlation by conditioning on physical quantities.
+[Added July 31: this does not conflict with Bell's theorem, for the physical quantities are not required to be uncorrelated with measurement settings---indeed, being correlated with the measurement settings is to be expected if there is retrocausal influence from a measurement setting to physical quantities in the backwards light-cone of the measurement setting.]
 And unlike the Bohmian hidden variable theories, it hopes to avoid superluminal propagation of the influence of measurement settings to physical quantities, even unobservable ones.
 It does this, however, by having the influence of measurement settings pursue a "zig-zag" path from Alice to Bob: in Alice's backward light-cone back to the region where Alice and Bob's backward light-cones intersect, then forward to Bob's laboratory.
 What advantages might this have over superluminal propagation?
 It probably satisfies some kind of spacetime continuity postulate, and seems more likely to be able to be Lorentz-invariant.
 (However, the relation between formal Lorentz invariance and lack of superluminal propagation is subtle, as Rafael Sorkin reminded me at breakfast today.)